winitzki/lamonte-jexer-wikis/porting.md

   read/write to its standard in/out (stdin/stdout), then it can be made to do everything Jexer can do.

+* Jexer is coded to be clear, not clever.
+It uses only functions and language features available in Java 1.6 to make it very easy to see how it does its job.

 This document outlines the locations of Jexer's key features, and a potential roadmap for porting it to another language.
 Jexer itself has gone through this process before: it started its life as a D